“There was the doughty doughnut, the tender oly koek, and the crisp and crumbling cruller…”

 There were two designs for the ‘crumbling cruller’ that we came across in The Sensible Cook, but regardless of which one you choose to make, it’s not the doughnut cruller that we know today!

 Another type of cruller, and the one we chose to make for The Legend of Sleepy Hollow, is a corkscrew curl.
-The cruller is created by cutting the dough into strips, then wrapping it around a wooden spoon handle, before dropping it into the bubbling oil to fry.
-Crisp and crumbling is right though, it’s crispy but falls apart easily, so gently, gently!
+The cruller is created by cutting the dough into strips, and then wrapping it around a wooden spoon handle, before dropping it into the bubbling oil to fry.
+Crisp and crumbling is right though; it’s crispy but falls apart easily, so gently, gently!

 - 9 tbsp butter

 - 1 egg

 - 1 2/3 flour